Isyara-App/MachineLearning/README.md

 https://www.kaggle.com/datasets/agungmrf/indonesian-sign-language-bisindo

 ### About the model
 The BISINDO Sign Language Detection is build using a CNN architecture for object recognition, in this case it is used to recognize hand gestures from images to be classified into 26 alphabet classes.
+The model mostly consist of fully connected convolutional layers which will learn from the provided dataset to find the patterns in hand gestures for each alphabets.
 The models has been trained, tested, and saved in formats compatible with deployment, including TensorFlow Lite (TFLite) for integration into Android applications.

 ### Approach used
 ##### 1. Convolutional Neural Network (CNN) : A custom model built from scratch to classify 26 BISINDO alphabet classes.